Simonetta Lein

 Simonetta Lein (born February 7, 1983) is a TV personality, TV host, model and businesswoman.
 Lein has won the Celebrity Media Personality & Influencer of the year 2022 award through the World Influencers Bloggers Award at the Cannes Film Festival.
 She has modeled for designer Stevie Boi during New York Fashion Week and for Richie Rich at Madison Square Garden.

 Career

+She has been awarded the TV Personality of the year by Golden Wings awards in Dubai.

 During the pandemic, she started "The Simonetta Lein Show" which is now listed as the top short-form celebrity talk show worldwide.
-She has interviewed celebrities on the show including Steve-O, Mark Cuban, Marcus Lemonis, and Candace Cameron Bure.
+She has interviewed celebrities on the show including Steve-O, Mark Cuban, Marcus Lemonis, Ceelo Green, Candace Cameron Bure, Danny Trejo, Kathy Ireland, Jerry Springer and Shaggy.

-She has also written for Forbes, Entrepreneur and Huffington Post USA.
 She has written a book, Everything Is Possible: A Novel About the Power of Dreams, which was published by Sperling & Kupfer in 2013.